F4YKING/RagdollR6/README.md

 RagdollR6 = "f4yking/ragdollr6@1.0.0"
 ```

-Don' Forget to add this so Trove would work.
+Don't Forget to add this so Trove would work.
 ```toml
 [place]
 shared-packages = "game.ReplicatedStorage.Packages"